woocommerce/qit-documentation/docs/intro.md

 import QITIntro from '@site/src/video/qit_intro.mp4';
 import TestTypes from '@site/src/components/TestTypes';

-# Introduction
+# What is QIT?

-The Quality Insights Toolkit (QIT) is an initiative by WooCommerce that provides extension developers in the [Woo Marketplace](https://woo.com/products/) with a series of automated tests out-of-the-box.
+QIT is a testing platform for Wordpress Plugins and Themes developed by WooCommerce that allows developers to run a series of managed tests out-of-the-box.
+We are currently in closed beta operating only in the [Woo Marketplace](https://woo.com/products/) .

 <video controls style={{ width:"100%", height:"100%" }}>
     <source src={QITIntro} />
 </video>

+## Requirements

+Currently, to use QIT you need to have at least one extension listed on the Woo.com Marketplace.

 ## Quick Start Guide

-To use QIT, you need to have at least one extension listed on the Woo.com Marketplace.

 1. `composer require woocommerce/qit-cli --dev`
-2. `./vendor/bin/qit login` to authenticate with your Woo.com developer account.
+2. `./vendor/bin/qit connect` to generate a QIT Token and [authenticate](/docs/support/authenticating) using your Woo.com developer account.
-3. `qit run:activation your-extension`, where "your-extension" is the slug of a Woo.com extension you own.
+4. `./vendor/bin/qit run:activation your-extension`, where "your-extension" is the slug of a Woo.com extension you own.

 ## What types of tests are available?